Wordsworth Trust: Activities

 The Wordsworth Trust's activities include staging exhibitions in the Museum, providing workshops and courses for schools and colleges, providing activities in local communities, and presenting a programme of talks, poetry readings and other events.

 The Wordsworth Trust also provides paid traineeships and internships, which provides experience of working in a museum / heritage environment and opportunities to gain some of the skills needed for a career in that field.

 In April 2018, the National Lottery Heritage Fund announced a £4.1 million grant to improve the Museum and improve access for visitors to Dove Cottage.
 In March 2018, the UK Government announced that Cumbria Local Enterprise Partnership had secured funding to enhance visitor attractions in the Lake District including Dove Cottage and the Museum as part of the Northern Powerhouse project.

 The reopening of Dove Cottage was postponed from 7 April 2020, the 250th anniversary of Wordsworth's birth, to 15 August 2020 because of the coronavirus pandemic.
 The whole site, including the refurbished Museum, opened using the new brand Wordsworth Grasmere on 18 May 2021.

+In March 2026, the Wordsworth Trust announced that it had acquired Rydal Mount, where Wordsworth and his family lived from 1813, with funding from the Julia Rausing Trust and the Charlotte Aitken Trust.